 Alyssa Janae (means “God Has Answered”) Ferguson was born on January 7, 2002, and passed away at the young age of 15 on January 26, 2017, after a courageous battle with Medulloblastoma, a form of brain cancer.

-Born in Abilene, TX to parents Scott and Sandy Ferguson, and being an older sister to Jenna, Alyssa and her family also lived in the Texas cities of Temple, Round Rock (Austin area) and Missouri City (Houston area).
+Born in Abilene, TX to parents Scott and Sandy Ferguson, and being an older sister to Jenna, Alyssa and her family also lived in the Texas cities of Abilene, Temple, Round Rock (Austin area) and Missouri City (Houston area).

 On January 9, 2014, two days after Alyssa’s 12th birthday, Alyssa was diagnosed with Medulloblastoma, a type of brain cancer.
 She underwent brain surgery, 28 days of proton radiation therapy, and nine intense inpatient rounds of chemotherapy.
 The therapy failed.
 Over the remaining time of her life, Alyssa attempted multiple treatments and therapies in her battle against the disease including; Stem Cell Transplant, Immunotherapy, Genetic Targeted Therapy, intense travel for treatment, six total brain surgeries, and participation in multiple clinical trials.
 Each time, the cancer would return until all options had been exhausted, culminating in her death at the age of 15 on January 26, 2017.